A beautiful walk in the Cotswolds with a rich history and folklore.

 King of England thou shalt be!

 The fighting men gathered in a circle to await the outcome of the challenge, while the knights gathered in close counsel.
-But the foolhardy chieftain, blinded by thoughts of king hereafter, took seven long strides, stopping just short of a low rise on the edge of the hill to the cacking of the witch.
+But the foolhardy chieftain, blinded by grand thoughts of king hereafter, took seven long strides, stopping just short of a low rise on the edge of the hill to the cackling of the witch.

 As Long Compton thou canst not see, King of England thou shalt not be!